-In 2009, the Company entered into an option agreement with Mount Logan Resources Ltd., a wholly-owned subsidiary of Ginguro Exploration Inc. ("Ginguro").
+In 2009, the Company entered into an option agreement with a wholly-owned subsidiary of Ginguro Exploration Inc. ("Ginguro").
 Under the terms of its option agreement with Endurance, Ginguro could earn an initial 55% interest in the property by completing \$1,000,000 in exploration expenditures and making cash payments totaling \$200,000 to Endurance over a three year period.

-In March 2012, Ginguro advanced the final \$50,000 option payment and notified the Company that it has fulfilled all of its obligations under the option agreement and earned its 55% interest in the Pardo Property.
+In March 2012, Ginguro completed the final \$50,000 option payment and notified the Company that it has fulfilled all of its obligations under the option agreement and earned its 55% interest in the Pardo Property.
 As a result, a JV with 45% (Endurance) and 55% (Ginguro) was formed.
-With the formation of the JV, the original option agreement was replaced by the JV Agreement effective March 22, 2012.
 Ginguro has been appointed operator under the terms of the JV.

-During the term of the option Ginguro completed 154 drill holes.
-In addition, Ginguro completed metallurgical testwork on several large samples from surface pits and trenches on the Pardo property.
+During the term of the option Ginguro completed 154 drill holes and a metallurgical testwork on several large samples from surface pits and trenches on the Pardo property.
 As a result of this program, Ginguro has identified a gold bearing channelized conglomerate "reef" that has now been expanded to approximately 3,600 metres long by 400 metres wide on the JV Property.
 The reef remains open along the channel extension onto adjoining property owned by Ginguro.
 During 2011 Ginguro did not complete any drilling on the current JV property.